Adelic line bundles on quasi-projective varieties: Invariant adelic line bundles

 To prove the claim, by taking a sufficiently small quasi-projective model of $X\to S$ over $k$, we can assume that $S$ is quasi-projective over $k$.
-Since $L$ is relatively ample, there is an ample line bundle $M$ over $S$ such that $L+\pi^*M$ is ample over $X$.
-Take a tensor power of $L+\pi^*M$, use it embed $X$ into $\PP^N_k$, and take the Zariski closure of $X$.
-Then $L+\pi^*M$ extends to an ample $\QQ$-line bundle $\CL'$ over a projective model $\CX$ of $X$ over $k$.
-Extend $\CL$ to a nef hermitian line bundle $\CLL'$ over $\CX$.
-Similarly, using a tensor power of $M$ to embed $S$ into $\PP^{N'}_k$ and taking the Zariski closure, we have a projective model $\CS$ of $S$ such that $M$ extends to a nef hermitian line bundle $\CMM$ over $\CS$.
+Since $L$ is relatively ample, there is an ample line bundle $M$ on $S$ such that $L+\pi^*M$ is ample on $X$.
+Take a tensor power of $L+\pi^*M$, use it to embed $X$ into $\PP^N_k$, and take the Zariski closure of $X$.
+Then $L+\pi^*M$ extends to an ample $\QQ$-line bundle $\CL'$ on a projective model $\CX$ of $X$ over $k$.
+Extend $\CL$ to a nef hermitian line bundle $\CLL'$ on $\CX$.
+Similarly, using a tensor power of $M$ to embed $S$ into $\PP^{N'}_k$ and taking the Zariski closure, we have a projective model $\CS$ of $S$ such that $M$ extends to a nef hermitian line bundle $\CMM$ on $\CS$.
 The rational map $\CX\dashrightarrow \CS$ extends to a morphism $\pi:\CX\to \CS$ by blowing-up $\CX$, and we can further assume that $\CX\to\CS$ is flat by the Raynaud--Gruson flattening theorem in \cite[Thm.
 5.2.2]{RG}.
 Finally, we set $\CLL=\CLL'-\pi^*\CMM$.
 This proves the claim.